 France

-Current diplomatic series since 1965 in orange on green, front plate.
+Current diplomatic series since 1965 in orange on green with orange border.

-The first three numerals indicate the embassy where 246 stands for Greece.
+The last two numerals denote the department where 34 stands for Hérault.

 French Forces in Germany series